 Trends in land use patterns, travel behaviour and population growth indicate increased pressure on the region’s transportation system.
 The option to expand road networks is limited by the region's built and natural environment.
 A change in approach from the traditional reliance on single occupancy vehicle travel is needed.
 The geography, weather, and form of land use in the CRD is generally well suited to use of active transportation and transit.
 While the CRD has traditionally had comparatively high transit and active transportation mode share relative to other cities in Canada, these rates have remained static in recent years.
 The region continues to advance new transit and active transportation investment to make sustainable transportation more accessible to more people.

 The CRD delivers an extensive transportation data collection and analysis program that provides essential information to inform transportation decision making, e.g., bike and traffic counts, Origin and Destination Surveys and a full regional transportation model.
 This data is used by a variety of stakeholders such as local governments, provincial agencies, businesses and the general public.

 Salt Spring Island Transportation

 Transit within the region is administered by the Victoria Regional Transit Commission with the exception of Salt Spring Island, which administers its own very successful transit system.
-The road network within the three electoral areas is maintained and operated by MOTI, as are a number of key roads within the broader region, most notably Highway 1, 14 and 17.
+The road network within the three electoral areas is maintained and operated by Ministry of Transportation & Infrastructure, as are a number of key roads within the broader region, most notably Highway 1, 14 and 17.
 SSI transportation is overseen by its own local transportation commission.